bento-platform/bento_lib/docs/ontologies/ontology_models.md

 # `bento_lib` ontology resource and ontology class models

+The `bento_lib.ontologies` module contains several Pydantic models for defining Phenopackets-style ontology "resources" and ontology classes (i.e., terms)

+Its purposes are to:

+* Have a validator for ontology resource and class structures to allow earlier error detection while constructing datasets to ingest into Bento (e.g., force valid CURIEs, allow programmatic construction of valid ontology classes, and encourage the re-use of common classes with consistent labeling);
+* Provide Pydantic models for representing ontology classes and resources in other Bento models and services, e.g., provenance data (with ontology classes as keywords) and reference genome data (ontology classes for species taxonomies).

 ## Defining ontology classes and resources

 Models and Python typed dictionary definitions for ontology classes (modeled aftert the Phenopackets V2